syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 ### Mail merge

 The Mail merge feature can be used to generate reports and letters in Microsoft Word.
-The following code examples show how to generate an employee report from an MDB data source by using Microsoft Office Automation and DocIO.
+The following code examples show how to generate an employee report from an MDB data source by using Office Automation and DocIO.

+Using Microsoft Office Automation

 Office Automation performs the Mail merge by executing a SQL query on the Word document.
 The output of the Mail merge can be sent to a new Word document.
 Alternatively, it can be sent to a printer, a fax machine, or forwarded to an e-mail address.